althonos/diced/diced-py/README.md

 corrects some bugs, and is much faster.
 The Diced implementation is available as a Rust library for convenience.

+*This is the Python version, there is a [Rust crate](https://crates.io/crates/diced) available as well.*

 ### 📋 Features

 - **library interface**: The Rust implementation is written as library to facilitate